-"You've got to have an attitude if you're going to go far in this game." - Bob Gibson
+"I guess I was never much in awe of anybody.
+I think you have to have that attitude if you're going to go far in this game." - Bob Gibson, speaking with Roger Angell

 Bob Gibson was one of the last of his breed, a tough, durable pitcher who used intimidation to dominate hitters through most of the 1960s; he was also the first of another breed: the modern strikeout pitcher who threw 20 or more complete games seven times.

 He went 156-81 from 1963 to 1970, including one of the best seasons a pitcher has ever had in 1968: 22-9, a 1.12 ERA and 13 shutouts.
 That performance won him both the MVP Award and Cy Young Award that season.
 He also won seven consecutive World Series games, pitching in the Fall Classic in 1964, 1967 and 1968.
 He was on the winning team the first two times, winning three games against the Boston Red Sox in 1967 and was named World Series MVP both of those years.
 He pitched a shutout and struck out 17 batters - a record which still stands - in Game 1 of the 1968 World Series.
 All three series went the distance, but he was the loser against Mickey Lolich of the Detroit Tigers in Game 7 of the 1968 Series.
 In 1967 and 1968 he made 26 consecutive quality starts, setting a major league record that stood until matched by Jacob deGrom in 2018-2019.